EssenceSentry/data_download_pipelines/README.md

 ```

 There is still a lot to be done.
-Pull requests or feature requests are welcomed.
+Pull requests or feature requests are welcome.